stuttrup/Project-13/README1.md

 ![Picture of working at airport](Images/Configure_anywheree.png)

-Have no fear, the containers and IP's are easy to change around and can be done with your machines already configured.
+**Have no fear!** The containers and IP's are easy to change around and can be done with your machines already configured.
 Over the past week I have changed locations, states and even countries and still have successful Ansible/Azure access.

-Here are the steps to EASILY change around your IP.
+Here are the steps to **EASILY** change around your IP.
 - 1: In your Azure, navigate to the home page and make sure your machines are started.
 - 2: Navigate to "Network Security Groups"
 - 3: On the right hand side of those groups, you should see your previously configured IP's containing the ones to your old network.